chameleon-ai/webm-guide/README.md

 We can take this one step further by messing with the keyframes:\
 `ffmpeg -framerate 1 -loop 1 -i cover.jpg -i input.mp3 -c:a libopus -b:a 128k -c:v libvpx-vp9 -g 212 -b:v 100k -t 0:03:32 out.webm`
+- `-framerate` sets the frame rate to 1 fps.
+You don't need a 24fps static image, do you?
 - `-g` sets the [group-of-pictures](https://www.veneratech.com/understanding-gop-what-is-group-of-pictures-and-why-is-it-important/) interval to match the duration of the song, effectively making a video that only has one keyframe.
 - Note that 212 seconds = 3:32, the duration of the song
 - Even though the video bitrate `-b:v` is set to the high value of 100k, this is an upper limit.
-The final webm video stream will be extremely small.
+The output video stream size will be basically negligible.

 Doing it with an animated gif is a little more tricky:\
 `ffmpeg -ignore_loop 0 -i dancing_baby.gif -i input.mp3 -c:a libopus -b:a 128k -c:v libvpx-vp9 -b:v 108k -t 0:03:32 out.webm`